 The first type of node to show up in the NodeBrain language was the cache.
 The generalized notion of a node evolved from the cache, so we use a cache to illustrate the concept here.
-(You can find more information on cache nodes in the NodeBrain Module Reference.)
+(You can find more information on cache nodes in the Cache NodeBrain Module manual.)

 A NodeBrain cache is a table designed for event correlation.
-It has built-in features for monitoring frequency and variation, but may also be used for more general event correlation through cache node conditions.
+It has built-in features for monitoring frequency and variation, but may also be used for more general event correlation through cache node function calls.

-Suppose you want to take some action when an event of Type T2 occurs within 5 minutes after an event of Type T1 if both events have the same value for attributes A and B. This could be accomplished with the following rule set.
+Suppose you want to take some action when an event of type T2 occurs within 5 minutes after an event of type T1 if both events have the same value for attributes A and B. This could be accomplished with the following rule set.

 '''

-define event node; # define a node to be alerted event. define t1ab node cache:(^{\sim}(5m):a,b); # define cache event. define r1 if(Type="T1"):t1ab. assert (A,B); # populate cache event. define r2 if(Type="T2" and t1ab(A,B)):action # lookup
+event. define Tab node cache:(^{(5m):a,b)}; # define cache event. define r1 if(Type="T1") Tab(A,B); # populate cache event. define r2 if(Type="T2" and Tab(A,B)):action # reference cache - lookup

 '''

-The highlighted cache condition is True when the t1ab cache contains an entry for the current value of A and B. If either A or B is Unknown, the cache condition is Unknown.
+The highlighted cache condition is True when the Tab cache contains an entry for the current value of A and B. If either A or B is Unknown, the cache condition is Unknown.
 Otherwise, the cache condition is False.